bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 ---

-**Data Structure** is a a way of organizing data so that it can be used effectively.
+**Data Structure** is a way of organizing data so that it can be used effectively.